 The Somerset and Dorset Family History Centre

-Parish Files – There is a file for every parish in Somerset and Dorset, and these contain transcriptions of most of the baptisms, marriages and burials in the parish church.
-Files may also contain similar details for other denominations, and the majority of the files also hold memorial inscriptions (MIs) and similar material.
+Parish Files – There is a file for almost all of the parishes in Somerset and Dorset, and these contain transcriptions of most of the baptisms, marriages and burials in the parish church.
+Files may also contain similar details for other denominations, and the majority of the files also hold memorial inscriptions (transcriptions of gravestones) and similar material.
 In some files you will find ‘parish packs’ which provide additional background information.

-The Library – The Society Library has over 5,000 family, local, and military history items, and apart from the many books you will find CD’s, microfiches and maps.
+The Library – The Society’s extensive Library has family, local, and military history items, and apart from the many books you will find CDs, microfiches and maps.
 All together, these cover a wide range of relevant topics including village histories, areas of specialist research, and the works of many local authors.
-The collection includes The History of Somersetshire (1791) by the Rev. John Collison and The History and Antiquities of the County of Dorset (1861) by John Hutchins.
-Plus a full set of back copies of the Society journal, The Greenwood Tree.
-Books cannot be borrowed but searches can be made on request to the Centre.
+Since it is a reference library, books cannot be borrowed but searches can be made on request to the Centre.

-The Society Book Sales – The Society book shop has a stock of more than 800 titles, including the Society’s own publications, an extensive selection of Somerset and Dorset local history books, indexes to Somerset and Dorset records, general genealogy and family history guides and historical maps.
+Bookshop – The Society book shop has a stock of more than 800 titles, including the Society’s own publications, an extensive selection of Somerset and Dorset local history books, indexes to Somerset and Dorset records, general genealogy and family history guides and historical maps

-Want to Volunteer? – The Society always welcomes new Volunteers, who can either work at the Society’s Family History Centre in Sherborne, or remotely from home.
+Want to Volunteer? – The Society always welcomes new Volunteers, who can either work at the Society’s Family History Centre, or remotely from home.
 Volunteers, who will need to be computer-literate, play a huge part in welcoming visitors to the Centre and in caring for and adding to the Society’s records and databases.
-Please contact the Centre if you are interested.
+Please contact us if you are interested.